mazen160/tfquery/README.md

 - Logo design: a logo design would be great.

 - Web interface representation with [coleifer/sqlite-web](https://github.com/coleifer/sqlite-web) - Thanks [@securityfu](https://twitter.com/securityfu/) for the idea!

+- Add a managed repository of pre-defined queries to enable teams to be able to query Terraform for different compliance and security controls.

 ### As you can see, there are many ways to support.
 Please help us make the project bigger for everyone!